AdobeDocs/analytics-platform.en/help/components/use-components-in-workspace.md

 ### Add date ranges to a project

-[Date ranges](/help/components/date-ranges/custom-date-ranges.md) determine the reporting time frame in Analysis Workspace, and can be applied to one or more panels within a project.
+[Date ranges](/help/components/date-ranges/overview.md) determine the reporting time frame in Analysis Workspace, and can be applied to one or more panels within a project and also to some visualizations (like the Freeform table).

 Each panel includes a date range by default.
 There are multiple ways to update a date range for a panel.
 One way to update a date range for a panel in Analysis Workspace is to drag a date range component from the left panel: